Il Grido / The Cry film review: Excellent Steve Cochran in Michelangelo Antonioni’s classic neorealist drama

 Cinematography: Gianni Di Venanzo.
 Film Editing: Eraldo Da Roma.
 Music: Giovanni Fusco.
 Art Direction: Franco Fontana.
 Producer: Franco Cancellieri.

-“Il Grido / The Cry Film (1957) Review: Excellent Cochran in Antonioni’s Neorealist Classic” review text © Dan Schneider; image captions & brief summary © Alt Film Guide.
+“Il Grido / The Cry Film (1957) Review: Excellent Cochran in Antonioni’s Neorealist Classic” review text © Dan Schneider; image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Il Grido / The Cry Film (1957) Review: Excellent Cochran in Antonioni’s Neorealist Classic” is a condensed/revised version of Dan Schneider’s original text found here.
+“Il Grido / The Cry Film (1957) Review: Excellent Cochran in Antonioni’s Neorealist Classic” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 If you liked “Il Grido / The Cry Film (1957) Review: Excellent Cochran in Antonioni’s Neorealist Classic,” check out:

-Il Grido / The Cry movie cast and crew information via the IMDb and other sources.
+Il Grido movie cast and crew information via the IMDb and other sources.

 Betsy Blair, Alida Valli, and Steve Cochran Il Grido / The Cry movie images: CEIAD.